Non-algebraic deformations of flat K\"ahler manifolds: Acknowledgements

-{\bf Acknowledgements}.
-I am thankful to Misha Verbitsky for turning my attention to this subject, his support and fruitful conversations during the preparation of this paper.
-I am also thankful to Ekaterina Amerik, Rodion D\'eev and Roman Krutowski for several useful discussions and to the anonymous reviewer from Mathematical Research Letters for important comments concerning both the form and the content of this work.
+I am thankful to Misha Verbitsky for turning my attention to this subject, for his support and for fruitful conversations during the preparation of this paper.
+I am thankful to Ekaterina Amerik, Rodion D\'eev and Roman Krutowski for several useful discussions and to the anonymous reviewer from Mathematical Research Letters journal for important comments concerning both the form and the content of this work.
+I am also thankful to Alejandro Tolcachier for a remark regarding the preliminary version of this text.